jkyros/overlayclient/README.md

 # overlayclient
-A rudimentary "multiplexing" kubernetes client that can use different kubeconfigs on a per-type basis
+A rudimentary "multiplexing" controller-runtime client that can use different kubeconfigs on a per-type basis